condor0010/bangr/README.md

 ### Build Commands (if you don't want to use build.sh)

-You might need to change the paths listed in these comands.
+You might need to change the paths listed in these commands.

 ```
 export BN_API_PATH=/home/senproj/proj/binaryninjaapi/